 Don’t forget to also check out these Jane Austen quotes on life, love, and friendship.

-Mary Wollstonecraft Quotes about Gender and Equality
+Mary Wollstonecraft quotes about gender and equality

 1. “I do not wish them [women] to have power over men, but over themselves.” ― Mary Wollstonecraft

-2. “Taught from infancy that beauty is woman’s sceptre, the mind shapes itself to the body, and roaming round its gilt cage, only seeks to adorn its prison.” ― Mary Wollstonecraft
+5. “Taught from infancy that beauty is woman’s sceptre, the mind shapes itself to the body, and roaming round its gilt cage, only seeks to adorn its prison.” ― Mary Wollstonecraft

-4. “Make women rational creatures, and free citizens, and they will quickly become good wives; – that is, if men do not neglect the duties of husbands and fathers.” ― Mary Wollstonecraft
+7. “Make women rational creatures, and free citizens, and they will quickly become good wives; – that is, if men do not neglect the duties of husbands and fathers.” ― Mary Wollstonecraft

-6. “My own sex, I hope, will excuse me, if I treat them like rational creatures, instead of flattering their fascinating graces, and viewing them as if they were in a state of perpetual childhood, unable to stand alone.” ― Mary Wollstonecraft
+9. “My own sex, I hope, will excuse me, if I treat them like rational creatures, instead of flattering their fascinating graces, and viewing them as if they were in a state of perpetual childhood, unable to stand alone.” ― Mary Wollstonecraft

 10. “It is time to effect a revolution in female manners – time to restore to them their lost dignity – and make them, as a part of the human species, labour by reforming themselves to reform the world.
 It is time to separate unchangeable morals from local manners.” ― Mary Wollstonecraft

 If you’re enjoying these quotes, make sure to check out our collection of international Women’s Day quotes celebrating womanhood.

-Mary Wollstonecraft Quotes about Evil and Happiness
+Mary Wollstonecraft quotes about evil and happiness

-11. “No man chooses evil because it is evil; he only mistakes it for happiness, the good he seeks.” ― Mary Wollstonecraft
+15. “No man chooses evil because it is evil; he only mistakes it for happiness, the good he seeks.” ― Mary Wollstonecraft

-12. “Children, I grant, should be innocent; but when the epithet is applied to men or women, it is but a civil term for weakness.” ― Mary Wollstonecraft
+16. “Children, I grant, should be innocent; but when the epithet is applied to men or women, it is but a civil term for weakness.” ― Mary Wollstonecraft

-13. “They may be convenient slaves, but slavery will have its constant effect, degrading the master and the abject dependent.” ― Mary Wollstonecraft
+17. “They may be convenient slaves, but slavery will have its constant effect, degrading the master and the abject dependent.” ― Mary Wollstonecraft

-15. “The being who patiently endures injustice, and silently bears insults, will soon become unjust, or unable to discern right from wrong.” ― Mary Wollstonecraft
+18. “The being who patiently endures injustice, and silently bears insults, will soon become unjust, or unable to discern right from wrong.” ― Mary Wollstonecraft

-18. “And having no fear of the devil before my eyes, I venture to call this a suggestion of reason, instead of resting my weakness on the broad shoulders of the first seducer of my frail sex.” ― Mary Wollstonecraft
+20. “And having no fear of the devil before my eyes, I venture to call this a suggestion of reason, instead of resting my weakness on the broad shoulders of the first seducer of my frail sex.” ― Mary Wollstonecraft

-Mary Wollstonecraft Quotes about Values and Virtue
+Mary Wollstonecraft quotes about values and virtue

 21. “Virtue can only flourish among equals.” ― Mary Wollstonecraft